 If your brand has customers and visitors around the world who speak different languages and/or hail from different countries, delight them with a QR code that sends them to the right place in their preferred language.

 Make their shopping experience or content journey as efficient and convenient as possible.
 In this day and age of growing competition in the global market, it’s important that you seize every opportunity to make your brand stand out from the rest.
-Multi-language QR codes can help you gain a long-term competitive advantage!
+Multi-language QR codes can help you gain a long-term competitive advantage by being more in tune with your audiences that speak different languages!

 Multilingual QR codes also offer virtually endless use-case applications— place them in emails, direct mail, on packages, in-store app displays, and even in television advertisements.
 Your customers (current and prospective!) will appreciate this feature and be more than impressed.
 It's your opportunity to increase local website traffic, app installs, or in-app engagement— ultimately generating more revenue for your brand.